mikefreno/FlexLove/README.md

 - Debugging and development tools
 - UIs driven directly by application state

-You can mix both modes in the same application - use retained mode for your main UI and immediate mode for debug overlays or dynamic elements.
+You should be able to mix both modes in the same application - use retained mode for your main UI and immediate mode for debug overlays or dynamic elements, though this hasn't been tested.

 ### Element Properties